zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 The developers at Contoso, Ltd. have been working toward migrating their apps to the cloud.
 As such, most of the pieces are already in place to deploy the apps to Azure, as well as configure them to communicate with the new app services, such as Web API.
 Since the required services have already been provisioned in, what remains is applying application-level configuration settings, and then deploying any hosted apps and services from the Visual Studio starter project solution.
 In this task, you will apply application settings to the Web API using the Azure Portal.
 Once the application settings have been set, you will deploy the Web API from the Visual Studio.

-### Task 1: Deploy to Azure with Visual Studio
+### Task 1: Connect to the LabVM

-In this task you will deploy the web and API apps into App Services in Azure.
+In this task, you will open an RDP connection to the LabVM, and downloading a copy of the starter solution provided by Contoso.
+You will be using Visual Studio 2019, installed on the LabVM, to deploy the Contoso applications into Azure.

 1. In the [Azure portal](https://portal.azure.com), navigate to your **LabVM** virtual machine by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and selecting the **LabVM** virtual machine from the list of resources.